• Skip to primary navigation

 Combine all ingredients except food coloring in a mixing bowl mixing on medium speed for 4 minutes.

-If icing is not stiff enough add ¼ C powder sugar.
+If the icing is not stiff enough add 1/4 C powdered sugar.

-Take out 2 tablespoon of icing, placing in a separate bowl, and add several drops of black gel food coloring.
+Take out 2 TBSP of icing, placing in a separate bowl, and add several drops of black gel food coloring.
 Mix well.

-Take out 5 tablespoon of icing and add several drops of green gel food coloring.
+Take out 5 TBSP of icing and add several drops of green gel food coloring.
 Mix well.

 Divide the remaining icing in the bowl into half.